 - Dry mixture: Combine yeast, 1 cup flour and other dry ingredients; set aside.
 Combine water and oil in a microwave-safe dish; heat to 120-130°F. Use mixing method preferred below.

-- Hand-Held Mixer Method: Combine dry mixture and warm liquid ingredients in mixing bowl on low speed.
+- Hand-Held Mixer Method: Combine 1 cup flour, yeast, sugar, salt in mixing bowl, whisk together.
+Add water (very warm, but not too hot to touch) and olive oil.
+Mix on low speed.
 Beat 2 to 3 minutes on medium speed.
 By hand, stir in enough remaining flour to make a firm dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
-Add additional flour if necessary.
+Add additional flour if necessary, being careful not to add too much.
+Dough should be soft and pliable, slightly tacky.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.
 Continue with Shaping, Rising and Baking instructions below.

-- Food Processor Method: Put dry mixture in processing bowl with steel blade.
-While motor is running, add liquid ingredients.
+- Food Processor Method: Combine 1 cup flour, yeast, sugar, salt in mixing bowl, whisk together.
+Add to processing bowl with steel blade.
+While motor is running, add room temperature water and olive oil.
 Process until mixed.
-Continue processing, adding remaining flour until dough forms a ball.
+Continue processing, adding enough of the remaining flour to form a soft dough, process until dough forms a ball.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.
 Continue with Shaping, Rising and Baking instructions below.

 Shaping, Rising and Baking